-When open, KPNWR provides an ideal opportunity to watch the magnificent birds gliding by at close range.
+KPNWR provides an ideal opportunity to watch the magnificent birds gliding by at close range.
 They can also be seen courting and nesting on a hillside about 100 yards away.

-Entry fee $5
+Entry fee $10.
+Reservations required.

 For visitors needing assistance, free cart rides are available from parking lot: ask at fee booth.

-Peak albatross viewing January-March
+Peak albatross viewing January-March.

-Free binoculars on loan at visitor center
+Free binoculars are on loan at visitor center.